AdaCore/spark2014/lrm/source/packages.rst

 variable is designated as volatile using a Volatile aspect possibly with a further designation of whether it is an input or an output.

+.. centered:: **Static Semantics**

-The read or update of a volatile variable or state abstraction is considered to be both a read and an update of the entity.
-In Global and Depends aspects this means that volatile entities will be regarded as being both an input and an output and this fact may be stated explicitly in those aspects, for example by using the ``In_Out`` mode in the Global aspect.
+#.
+The read or update of a volatile variable or state abstraction is considered
+   to be both a read and an update of the entity.
+In Global and Depends aspects this means that volatile entities will be regarded as being both an input and an output and this fact may be stated explicitly in those aspects [, for example by using the ``In_Out`` mode in the Global aspect].

-However if a variable or abstract state is explicitly designated as being a Volatile Input or a Volatile Output, an abbreviated form of the Global and Depends aspect is permitted which gives a more intuitive view of the globals and the dependency relation.
+#.
+However if a variable or abstract state is explicitly designated as being a
+   Volatile Input or a Volatile Output, an abbreviated form of the Global and Depends aspect is permitted [which gives a more intuitive view of the global and the dependency relation]:

-If the variable or state abstraction is designated as Volatile Input, then it may only appear as an Input in the Global aspect.
-There is an implicit declaration that it is also an Output.
-In a Depends aspect it need not appear as an output as an implicit self dependency of the entity will be declared.
+   * If the variable or state abstraction is designated as a Volatile Input, then it may appear just as an Input in the Global aspect.
+Implicitly it is declared with a ``mode_selector`` of In_Out.
+In a Depends aspect it need not appear as an output as an implicit self dependency of the volatile entity will be declared.

-If the variable or state abstraction is designated as Volatile Output, then it may only appear as an Output in the Global aspect.
-There is an implicit declaration that it is also an Input.
+   * If the variable or state abstraction is designated as Volatile Output, then it may appear just as an Output in the Global aspect.
+Immplicitly it is declared wit a ``mode_selector`` of In_Out.
 In a Depends aspect it need not appear as an input as an implicit self dependency of the entity will be declared.

+.. centered:: **Legality Rules**

+#.
+As a Volatile entity always has a ``mode_selector`` of In_Out, either given
-A volatile variable or volatile state abstraction cannot be mentioned directly in an assertion expression as the reading of a volatile may affect its value.
+   explicitly or implicitly, it follows that a Volatile state abstraction cannot be a ``global_item`` of a function Global ``aspect_specification``.

-.. todo:: More details on volatile variables and definition of a complete
-          model.
-At the very least, if V is a Volatile Input variable should not have the following assertion provable:
-          T1 := V;
-          T2 := V;
-          pragma Assert (T1 = T2);
-          To be completed in the Milestone 3 version of this document.

-.. todo:: Need to describe the conditions under which a volatile variable
-          can be a parameter of a subprogram.
-          To be completed in the Milestone 3 version of this document.

-.. todo:: Consider more than just simple Volatile Inputs and Outputs;
-          Latched outputs, In_Out volatiles, etc.
-          To be completed in the Milestone 4 version of this document.

 .. _abstract-state-aspect:

 Abstract State Aspect